(252 results) Chef Meg's Original Recipes

 This salad is full of distinct, strong flavors.
 It's a great way to get new greens onto your plate.

-I love this spread this over whole wheat toast for breakfast with nut butter or to thicken my fall soups.
-My son Josh loves it with bananas.
-You won't believe I didn't add any sugar!
+Try this over whole wheat toast with nut butter or to thicken fall soups.
+You won't believe we didn't add any sugar!

 Kid prepared and approved!
 I am always looking for a salad that my kids can make and then devour.
 This is a winner for kids and moms.